edubois/kaliscope/README.md

 When a signal is detected on the input pin, a network event is sent to another powerful computer which will do the frame capture job.

-To compile this tool, you will need to build kalisync on a raspberry pi (or by using a cross-compilation tool).
+To compile this tool, you will need to build kalisync on a raspberry pi with a recent g++ (>=4.8) (or by using a cross-compilation tool).

 ```cp default-rpi.sconf default.sconf```